mykeylab/Documentation/English/MYKEY on EOSIO.md

 ```

-#### *If dapp dependents on `getArbitrarySignature`*
+#### *If dapp dependents on `getArbitrarySignature` or other server side authentication*

-For dapps are using method `scatter.getArbitrarySignature` to verify account authority in sever side.
-The code for verifying signature should be refined.
+For dapps are using method `scatter.getArbitrarySignature` or other method to verify account authority in sever side.
+The code for verifying signature should be refined for MYKEY account.

 In this case.
 MYKEY uses the reserved key which index is 3 to sign through `scatter.getArbitrarySignature`.
 Server side of dapps need use the corresponding public key of reserved key to verify signature, it can be queried by backend code in table `keydata` of contract `mykeymanager ` by scope `ACCOUNT_NAME`.